Hearth-Li/Collegra/README.md

 * LearningPath-Recommentator: This module recommends learning paths for students interested in specific areas.
 Various resources such as online courses, blogs, and research papers are suggested.
 * Timetable-Generator: This module helps students schedule their classes efficiently.

+By the way, two versions of logo are completed, under the directory `./assets`.

 ## Conduct codes for contribution
 To contribute new modules that you believe will benefit college students in their studies, career pursuits, or daily life, simply:
 1. Integrate your implementation into a new directory.